dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% task 'Populating the form' %}

 Our form will contain fields allowing the user to enter the worker's first name, last name and e-mail address.
 It will also contain a save button that will use the form's data to create a new worker.
 We could create these fields and buttons using the `v` function to create simple virtual DOM elements.
 If we did this, however, we would have to handle details such as theming, internationalization ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)) and accessibility ([a11y](https://en.wikipedia.org/wiki/Accessibility)) ourselves.
-Instead, we are going to leverage some of Dojo 2's built-in widgets that have been designed with these things in mind.
+Instead, we are going to leverage some of Dojo 2's built-in widgets that have been designed with these considerations in mind.

 {% instruction 'Add the following imports to `WorkerForm.ts`.' %}